The Best Pork Belly at San Francisco Restaurants

 My body’s tellin’ me nooo, but my heart’s tellin’ me yesssss.
 Welcome to the love-hate relationship that is Pork Belly.
 Synonymous of pig’s anatomy, its the dieter’s faux-pas.
 But robust and succulent, better judgment simply doesn’t stand a chance against this fat’s finest cut of meat.
 Prepared across an array of methods, pork’s best form is just plain satisfying, no matter which way its primed.
 Amidst the palate, you’re a sucker for love.
 Guilty eating is problematic, but its no excuse to turn a cold shoulder, especially to the pork belly paradise that is San Francisco.
+Get a glimpse of the pork belly local favorites that are tasty enough to earn a spot on the best of San Francisco guide.

 Check out the Best San Francisco Restaurants for Pork Belly: